Charlotte Avenue Elementary School

 Parent/Teacher conferences will be held in the fall.
 Please refer to the district calendar for dates.
 A parent or teacher may request a conference at any time.

-Report cards are issued at different times throughout the year according to grade level.
+Progress Reports are issuedat different times throughout the year according to the grade level.

 *Notification of class assignments for the next school year will be mailed home at the end of August.